Cash back: ATO in meltdown after tax cut

 At the same time, a large number of taxpayers are calling the ATO to ask how much relief they can expect after the federal parliament passed personal income tax cuts last week.

-"They are being overwhelmed with calls," said Australian Services Union tax branch secretary Jeff Lapidos.
-"They planned for an extra 28 per cent in call volumes but they underestimated substantially."
+"They are being overwhelmed with calls,” Australian Services Union tax branch secretary Jeff Lapidos said.
+"They planned for an extra 28 per cent in call volumes but they underestimated substantially.”

 Mr Lapidos said the ATO had been bringing on casuals for extra shifts, offering permanent staff extra overtime and pulling staff off other duties to help answer phone calls, "and despite that some 50,000 calls have been blocked from getting through”.